-Fun facts: This is probably my favorite movie of all time (and no, not because it’s about the porn industry.
-Okay, maybe a little bit), and I actually took my (then) 15 year old brother to go see this when it first came out back in 1997, which basically makes me the coolest brother ever.
+Fun facts: This is probably my favorite movie of all time, and I actually took my (then) 15 year old brother to go see this when it first came out back in 1997, which basically makes me the coolest brother ever.

 Arguably one the best tracking shots (no breaks in camera work) in movie history.

 As soon as we see the words “Boogie Nights” get thrown into your face in bright neon lights, you know it’s going to be quite the ride. (<—-completely aware that that sounds a lot like a cheesy porno description.
 HA!).

 Wilson Floats Away – Cast Away

 Yet another tear jerker (that is, assuming you have a soul); this scene gets me every time.
 How Tom Hanks was able to pull off such an emotional scene with a freakin volley ball is beyond me, and is something that only proves he’s a once in a generation actor.